websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-navigation/managing-site-navigation.md

     ![View each Site's Page Tree.](./managing-site-navigation/images/03.png)

 In the Page Tree view, users can still add more pages or more child pages, configure a page, and toggle between Public and Private Pages.

-## Using Collections

-See [About Collections and Collection Pages](../../content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md) to learn more about Collections and how to create them.

 ## Additional Information